 The loose rocks of Orcival and Gelles

 A curious phenomenon and the result of erosion, loose rocks have always fueled legends.

-The loose rock of Orcival is the result of erosion.
+The loose rock of Orcival results from erosion

 Blocks of underground granite are brought to the surface of the ground by erosion and then washed away by runoff water.
 Several granite blocks are stacked on top of each other, in more or less stable equilibrium.
 This block of granite of about 250 tons oscillates a few centimeters on another block of granite under the spectacular effect of a simple human impulse.
 (Source: Orcival Town Hall)